Legislation

 Transmissible spongiform encephalopathies (TSE) legislation

-The EU has a TSE related legislation in place i.e. Regulation 999/2001 as amended laying down rules for the prevention, control and eradication of certain TSEs.
+The EU has a TSE related legislation in place; Regulation 999/2001 as amended laying down rules for the prevention, control and eradication of certain TSEs.
 Among others this Regulation contains:

 The Feed Ban:

 Since July 1994, there has been an EU ban on the use of Processed Animal Protein in cattle feed.
-A total EU suspension on the use of processed animal protein in feed for any animals farmed for the production of food has been in place since 2001.
-Limited amendments to the feed ban were adopted since 2005.
+A total EU suspension on the use of processed animal protein in feed for any animals farmed for the production of food was in place from 2001–2021.
+Limited amendments to the feed ban were adopted in 2005.
+In 2013, poultry and porcine PAP were permitted in aquafeed.
+Since 2021, porcine PAP has been permitted in poultry feed and poultry PAP in pig feed.
+Read more about the rules for using PAPs.

 Surveillance: A comprehensive surveillance system has been in place since 2001.
 This included post-mortem testing of all risk animals aged over 24 months and the testing of all healthy slaughtered bovine animals over 30 months of age.